Port Security Access Card (“PSAC”)

 - Photo ID Card issued by a government agency

 - Employee photo ID from another Canadian Port Authority

 Identification of Personnel Entering Port

 All personnel must carry a valid PSAC, such that it is visible, and shall be presented upon request to any Port Security Personnel, Transport Canada or a Police representative.
 While conducting roving patrols, Port Security Personnel may request any persons to identify themselves.
-Unauthorized persons will need to attend the Port Security Centre at 450 Sherman Avenue N. for authorization prior to entry and may be requested to leave the port area.
+Failure to do so may result in the individual being escorted off the property.